fish-shell/fish-shell/doc_src/cmds/functions.rst

 You should not assume that only five lines will be written since we may add additional information to the output in the future.

+- ``--no-details`` turns off function path reporting, so just the definition will be printed.

 - ``-n`` or ``--names`` lists the names of all defined functions.

 - ``-q`` or ``--query`` tests if the specified functions exist.